yueguoguo/yueguoguo.github.io/_posts/2025-03-15-outcome-driven-ai.md

 While this example focuses on a restaurant scenario, the principles apply broadly.
 In *finance*, for instance, the outcome of an AI agent supporting wealth management may be defined as achieving a measurable return by leveraging technical indicators and fundamental analysis.
-In *manufacturing*, an AI agent’s outcome might be an observable improvement in product quality over a defined period.
+In *manufacturing*, an AI agent's outcome might be an observable improvement in product quality over a defined period.

 Ultimately, regardless of the industry, the desired AI outcome should be clearly articulated by product designers or